Funding opportunity

 NERC

 The Natural Environment Research Council (NERC) funds ambitious and adventurous research and innovation the UK needs to remain at the forefront of environmental science.
-The NERC strategic delivery plan sets out our ambitions to embed environmental science to support sustainable development and innovation (objective 2), and to pursue positive outcomes for business and the environment whilst minimising environmental impacts (objective 4).
+The NERC strategic delivery plan sets out our ambitions to embed environmental science to support sustainable development and innovation (objective 2), and to pursue positive outcomes for business and the environment while minimising environmental impacts (objective 4).

 This includes working closely with key stakeholders, to deliver the outcomes needed to support both industrial decarbonisation and achieve UK environmental goals.